Star Wars: Dark Forces: Release

 Dark Forces achieved a strong following on the internet, and custom levels and maps were created for the game.
 The popularity of characters from Dark Forces resulted in LucasArts licensing toys based on the game.
 Hasbro produced Kyle Katarn and Dark Trooper toys, which are among Star Wars in other media items to be turned into action figures.
 The Dark Troopers were also included in books and comics, and later became canon in The Mandalorians Chapter 14: The Tragedy.
 William C. Dietz's novelizations of the Dark Forces storyline were adapted to full-cast audio dramatizations.

 LucasArts extended Dark Forces with Star Wars Jedi Knight: Dark Forces II in 1997, and later two more sequels.
 The Jedi Knight series continues the story of Kyle Katarn and has been praised for its quality as a whole.

 In September 2009, Dark Forces was re-released as a downloadable version on Valve's Steam network for Windows XP, 2000 and Vista, and OS X Mavericks.
-The game is available to purchase individually or as part of a package including all of the games in the Jedi Knight series.
+The game is available to purchase individually or as part of a package including all of the games in the Jedi Knight series. however, on April 14, 2026, the original game is no longer available for purchase, but the remaster is still available.